n8henrie/qs-plugin-action/README.md

 - uploads an unsigned and signed version of the plugin to the action's outputs
 - for tagged releases, a release is created and the plugin is pushed to production
   - the *body* (**excluding** the first line) of the commit message is used as the changelog argument for the `qs-push-plugin` tool
+  - this should be markdown which is parsed by `pandoc` into html prior to submission

 [0]: https://qsapp.com/